PSD2: Background and progress

 New technical standards

-Discussing the developers’ portals we would like to shed light onto several critical technologies which are implemented not only by central banks but also by those who define how the global web should function.
+Discussing the developers’ portals we would like to shed light onto several critical technologies in banking software which are implemented not only by central banks but also by those who define how the global web should function.

 For instance, W3С which defines standards of behavior of all modern browsers and many other protocols.
 W3C recently announced the official standard support of enhanced identification FIDO in major browsers.